Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Introduction

 \section{Introduction}

-Multi-Agent Reinforcement Learning (MARL) has been widely applied in various fields in recent years, such as autonomous driving \cite{apply_driving}, traffic signal control \cite{apply_traffic}, and unmanned aerial vehicles \cite{apply_uva}.
-However, the success of MARL applications heavily relies on handcrafted reward functions to provide immediate feedback to agents.
-In sparse reward scenarios, MARL methods show low sample efficiency \cite{CMAE} or even fail to learn \cite{laies}.
-Inspired by solutions for single-agent sparse-reward domains \cite{HER}, goal-conditioned MARL has recently emerged as a promising approach by measuring individual goal achievement as intrinsic individual rewards for agents.
-With predefined subtasks \cite{ALMA}, sampled observations \cite{MASER} or latent variables \cite{HMASD} as goals, previous methods are able to learn competitive policies in sparse-reward MARL tasks.
+Multi-Agent Deep Reinforcement Learning (MADRL) has been widely applied in various fields in recent years, such as autonomous driving \citep{apply_driving}, traffic signal control \citep{apply_traffic}, and unmanned aerial vehicles \citep{apply_uva}.
+However, the success of MADRL applications heavily relies on handcrafted reward functions to provide immediate feedback to agents.
+In sparse reward scenarios, MADRL methods show low sample efficiency \citep{CMAE} or even fail to learn \citep{laies}.
+Inspired by solutions for single-agent sparse-reward domains \citep{HER}, goal-conditioned MADRL has recently emerged as a promising approach by measuring individual goal achievement as intrinsic individual rewards for agents.
+With predefined subtasks \citep{ALMA}, sampled observations \citep{MASER} or latent variables \citep{HMASD} as goals, previous methods are able to learn competitive policies in sparse-reward MADRL tasks.

-However, there are still some open challenges for goal-conditioned MARL.
-Firstly, the multi-agent domain inherently amalgamates information from multiple agents \cite{MPE,SMAC}, which brings challenges to automatically delimit dimensions/attributes from environmental observations or states for measuring individual goal achievement.
-Treating wrong information as an agent's goal can be harmful \cite{SurveyIntrinsically}.
-For example, when training an agent to pick up an apple, it may not make sense to use the observed position of another agent as a goal.
-Secondly, the individual goal achievement of an agent may be affected by other agents, which means an agent may receive unstable or even wrong feedback because of the actions from other agents \cite{laies}.
-Thirdly, the state and joint action spaces of MARL increase exponentially with the number of agents \cite{HMASD}, which poses a challenge for exploring valuable states to identify the value of goals for specific tasks.
+However, there are still some open challenges for goal-conditioned MADRL.
+Firstly, the multi-agent domain inherently amalgamates information from multiple agents \citep{MPE,SMAC}, which brings challenges to automatically delimit dimensions/attributes from environmental states for measuring individual goal achievement.
+Treating wrong information as an agent's goal can be harmful \citep{SurveyIntrinsically}.
+For example, when training an agent to pick up an apple, it may not make sense to use the position of another agent as a goal.
+Secondly, the individual goal achievement of an agent may be affected by other agents, which means an agent may receive non-stationarity feedback because of the actions from other agents \citep{laies}.
+Thirdly, the state and joint action spaces of MADRL increase exponentially with the number of agents \citep{HMASD}, which poses a challenge for exploring valuable states to identify the value of goals for specific tasks.